Vaccine trial

 A vaccine trial is a clinical trial that aims at establishing the safety and efficacy of a vaccine prior to it being licensed.

 A vaccine candidate drug is first identified through preclinical evaluations that could involve high throughput screening and selecting the proper antigen to invoke an immune response.

 Some vaccine trials may take months or years to complete, depending on the time required for the subjects to react to the vaccine and develop the required antibodies.

 Preclinical stage

 Preclinical development stages are necessary to determine the immunogenicity potential and safety profile for a vaccine candidate.

 This is also the stage in which the drug candidate may be first tested in laboratory animals prior to moving to the Phase I trials.
 Vaccines such as the oral polio vaccine have been first tested for adverse effects and immunogenicity in monkeys as well as non-human primates and lab mice.

-Recent scientific advances have helped to use transgenic animals as a part of vaccine preclinical protocol in hopes to more accurately determine drug reactions in humans.
+Scientific advances since the 1980s have helped to use transgenic animals as a part of vaccine preclinical protocol in hopes to more accurately determine drug reactions in humans.
 Understanding vaccine safety and the immunological response to the vaccine, such as toxicity, are necessary components of the preclinical stage.
 Other drug trials focus on the pharmacodynamics and pharmacokinetics; however, in vaccine studies it is essential to understand toxic effects at all possible dosage levels and the interactions with the immune system.